-- The CEQA process and requirements should be simplified wherever possible including the preparation of master environmental documents and use of tiered EIRs and negative declarations, including Climate Action Plans and associated environmental impact reports for tiering under CEQA. - 2) The length of environmental reports should be minimized without impairing the quality. - 3) Other public agencies (federal, state, regional, affected local jurisdictions, special districts, etc.) should participate in the environmental review process for plans and projects in order to provide a thorough review and analysis up front and avoid conflicts in future discretionary actions. - 4) Counties should continue to assume lead agency roles where projects are proposed in unincorporated territory requiring discretionary action by the county and other jurisdictions. - 5) CEQA documents should include economic and social data when applicable; however, this data should not be made mandatory.
+The CEQA process and requirements should be simplified wherever possible including the preparation of master environmental documents and use of tiered environmental impact reports (EIRs) and negative declarations, including Climate Action Plans, and associated environmental impact reports for tiering under CEQA.
+The state should adopt statutory exemptions from environmental review for certain projects that align with Housing, Transportation Climate and Resiliency Goals the goals of counties of the state.

+- 1) The length of environmental reports should be minimized without impairing the quality of these reports. - 2) Other public agencies (federal, state, regional, affected local jurisdictions, special districts, etc.) should participate in the environmental review process for plans and projects to provide a thorough review and analysis up front and avoid conflicts in future discretionary actions.

+- Counties should continue to assume lead agency roles where projects are proposed in unincorporated territory requiring discretionary action by the county and other jurisdictions. - 4) CEQA documents should include economic and social data when applicable; however, this data should not be made mandatory.